davidfstr/dafoster.net/_posts/2013-03-22-migrating-from-bbedit-to-sublime-text.md

 BBEdit still is better in a few areas:

+* Multi-file search and replace can be done without confirming (or saving) each modified file.
+* Robust on slow filesystems, particularly network filesystems.
+    * Sublime (2.0.1) acts very poorly: times out on directory listings, silently fails searches in "Goto Anything", and probably has other issues.
 * Can edit preferences in a GUI without mucking about in text files.
 * Can quickly split a single file vertically to edit distant sections simultaneously.
 * "Zap Gremlins..."